Last Updated on July 2, 2026 by Daniel Globe

 Personal Account Details

-When you need Southwest to locate a past flight, having the right personal details ready can make the process much faster.
+When you need Southwest to locate a past flight, having the right personal details ready speeds things up considerably.

-You’ll usually start by signing in with your username and password, and account security matters here.
+You’ll usually start by signing in with your username and password.
 If you’ve forgotten your login, use password recovery to get back in quickly.

 Keep these details close: